HomeBest options › Leadership & Team

 Quick verdict

-The traditional restaurant hiring method—post the opening, interview 3 or 4 candidates for 15 minutes, decide on gut feeling—produces 67% annual turnover among waiters, according to Latin American restaurant industry data.
-The Masterestaurant method, built by Diego F. Parra, cuts that to 24% because it filters before the interview: a live service trial, reference checks within 48 hours, and an aptitude score that predicts real floor performance.
-The difference isn't cosmetic: a failed hire costs an average of $2,400 USD once you add training, uniforms, management hours and lost sales during the first 6 weeks of a bad fit.
-If your restaurant hires 12 servers a year and half leave before month 3, you're burning $14,400 USD annually just on replacements.
-The verdict: the traditional method wins on launch speed; Masterestaurant wins on retention, sales per server, and total operating cost from month three onward.
+The traditional restaurant hiring method (post the opening, interview 3 or 4 candidates for 15 minutes, decide on gut feeling) produces 67% annual turnover among waiters, according to Latin American restaurant industry data.
+The Masterestaurant method, built by Diego F. Parra, cuts that to 24% because it filters before the interview: a live service trial, reference checks within 48 hours and an aptitude score that anticipates real floor performance.
+Nothing cosmetic about it: a failed hire averages $2,400 USD across training, uniforms, management hours and lost sales in the first 6 weeks.
+Hire 12 servers a year and lose half before month 3, and you burn $14,400 USD annually on replacements alone.
+The verdict: the traditional method wins on launch speed; Masterestaurant wins on retention and sales per server, and on total operating cost from month three onward.

-In most Latin American restaurants, hiring a server still follows the same 20-year-old script: a social media post, a 15-minute interview at the bar during the afternoon shift, and a decision the manager makes based on 'did I like them?'.
-That process ignores a critical variable: 58% of servers who quit within the first 90 days do so because nobody checked whether they had the physical and emotional stamina for a 120-cover Saturday service.
-The cash register feels it directly: every vacancy open longer than 15 days represents, on average, $180 USD a day in sales lost to understaffing on the floor.
+Most Latin American restaurants still hire servers with the same 20-year-old script: a social media post, a 15-minute interview at the bar, and a manager deciding on 'did I like them?'.
+That script ignores a critical variable.
+Fifty-eight percent of servers who quit within the first 90 days leave because nobody checked whether they had the stamina for a 120-cover Saturday service.
+The register pays for it: every vacancy open past 15 days costs, on average, $180 USD a day in sales nobody captures on the floor.

-Diego F. Parra has documented this pattern across dozens of kitchens and dining rooms in Colombia, Mexico and Central America: the problem isn't a shortage of candidates, it's the absence of a structured filter.
-Masterestaurant attacks that gap with a four-step process any manager can run without hiring an HR department.
-The documented result in restaurants that applied the method: turnover dropped from 67% to 24% in six months, and average check per server rose 12% because new hires arrive clear on the menu, the service protocol and upsell targets from their very first shift.
+I have documented that pattern across dozens of kitchens and dining rooms in Colombia, Mexico and Central America; the problem is not candidate scarcity, it is the absence of a structured filter.
+Masterestaurant closes that gap with a four-step process any manager can run without building an HR department.
+Restaurants we have walked through it dropped turnover from 67% to 24% in six months, with average checks per server up 12%: the new hire arrives with the menu and protocol learned, and with clear cross-sell targets from the first shift.

 Side-by-side comparison